barneydesmond/blog/_posts/2013-08-10-comiket-84-cosplay.markdown

 Caption: Cooling off in front of these handy water misting fans.

 {% insert_image 20130810-IMGP0347.jpg %}
-Caption: Not sure who her character is, suspecting a Vocaloid.
+Caption: Not sure who her character is, suspecting a Vocaloid. *Edit: apparently she's Kurumi from [Date A Live](http://en.wikipedia.org/wiki/Date_A_Live).*

 {% insert_image 20130810-IMGP0348.jpg %}
 Caption: I'm drawing a blank on this character :(